psu13/mutable-hakyll/posts/aieeek.md

 pretty big dipshit to actually use these machines to do real human jobs any time soon.
 On the other hand, I'm just a guy who has been ignoring "AI" for 40 years.
 So what do I know?

-Of course, as we all know, the computer industry is full of pretty huge dipshits who are somehow running things.
+Of course, as we all know, the computer industry is full of huge dipshits who are somehow running things.
 But I would still be willing to bet anyone almost any number of cases of beer, against cases of CDs of classical music, that the bots will not actually be doing a _good_ job of replacing humans at anything any time soon.